Guidelines for Scheduling of Lecture Classes

 1 unit = 750 minutes

-If a Topics Course of the same subject has been offered six times, prior to the seventh offering, the process to convert to a regular course must be started or the course must be discontinued.
+If a Topics Course of the same subject has been offered five times, prior to the sixth offering, the process to convert to a permanent course must be started or the course must be discontinued.

 Hybrid Class Set-Up